HACKERALERT/Picocrypt/README.md

 <p>English | <a href="/translations/french.md">Français</a> | <a href="/translations/spanish.md">Español</a> | <a href="/translations/german.md">Deutsch</a> | <a href="/translations/portuguese.md">Português</a> | <a href="/translations/turkish.md">Türkçe</a> | <a href="/translations/chinese.md">中文</a> | <a href="/translations/russian.md">русский</a> | <a href="/translations/hungarian.md">Magyar</a> | <a href="/translations/italian.md">Italiano</a> | <a href="/translations/persian.md">پارسی</a> | <a href="/translations/polish.md">Polski</a></p>
 <p align="center"><img align="center" src="/images/logo.svg" width="512" alt="Picocrypt"></p>

 Picocrypt is a very small (hence <i>Pico</i>), very simple, yet very secure encryption tool that you can use to protect your files.
 It's designed to be the <i>go-to</i> tool for encryption, with a focus on security, simplicity, and reliability.
 Picocrypt uses the secure XChaCha20 cipher and the Argon2id key derivation function to provide a high level of security, even from three-letter agencies like the NSA.
-It's designed for maximal security, making absolutely no compromises security-wise, and is built with Go's standard x/crypto modules. <strong>Your privacy and security is under attack.
+It's designed for maximal security, making absolutely no compromises security-wise, and is built with Go's standard x/crypto modules. <strong>Your privacy and security are under attack.
 Take it back with confidence by protecting your files with Picocrypt.</strong>

 <p align="center"><img align="center" src="/images/screenshot.png" width="318" alt="Picocrypt"></p>